February 1 Deadlines

 Notify: April

-Poems: Wisconsin poets.
-First Prize $200 and trophy; Second Prize $100; Third Prize $75.
+Poems: Wisconsin poets only.
 Contest opens December 1.
 For rules and entry form see site.

 Maria Mazziotti Gillan, Director